payshares-legacy/payshares-data-api/README.md

         ...

 ### total_network_value [/total_network_value{time}{exchange}]
-Total value of currencies for the top gateways on the stellar network, normalized to a specified currrency.
+Total value of currencies for the top gateways on the payshares network, normalized to a specified currrency.

 #### POST

 + Parameters
     + time (string) ... any momentjs-readable date.
 The time of desired snapshot
     + exchange (JSON, optional) ... desired currency for valuation, in the form {currency, issuer}.
-Defaults to STR
+Defaults to XPR

 + Request (json)